thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 4. Making the Ship Move
 -----------------------

 4.1.
 Now there's a spaceship, which should be exciting.
 But it doesn't move.
 So it's still pretty boring for a spaceship.
 More of a spaceblimp.
+Except even blimps move a little bit.
 Let's make it move.

 4.2.
 To make it move, we'll assign it a velocity to go along with its position.
-Open Ship.ts in a text editor and replace the line "Locatable.fromPos(pos)" with the following text:
+Open Ship.ts in a text editor, replace the line "Locatable.fromPos(pos)" with the following text, and save:

 	new Locatable
 	(